-1. Are SEO specialists in demand?
+1. Are SEO roles in demand?

 The field of SEO has gained significant attention over the last decade, as companies and organizations see the very tangible benefits associated with high ranking search engine results.
 It’s now widely accepted that companies or individuals seeking to compete in almost any niche require an SEO strategy to stand apart from their competitors.